HunterHester/README-File-Generator/Develop/README-Test.md

   ## Installation Instructions

-  3
+  These are test installation instructions

   ## Usage Information

-  4
+  This is test usage information

   ## Contribution Guidelines

-  5
+  This is a test for contribution guidelines

   ## Test Instructions

-  6
+  these are test instructions

   ## Contact information

-  You can reach out to me via email at 8 or GitHub at 7
+  You can reach out to me via email at hunter.hester@example.com or GitHub at HunterHester